 The indicators above measure student performance in urban and all other public school districts respectively in the areas of Mathematics.
-The testing results are used to inform Rhode Island's accountability system and the requirements of the federal legislation known as No Child Left Behind, (NCLB).
+11 The testing results are used to inform Rhode Island's accountability system and the requirements of the federal legislation known as No Child Left Behind, (NCLB).
 Math is currently assessed via the New England Common Assessment (NECAP), which was developed with the states of New Hampshire and Vermont.
 The test reflects priorities for academic achievement endorsed by the Board of Regents, the Legislature (via Article 31), the Governor (via the Comprehensive Education Strategy) and the Children's Cabinet.
 Students earn 100 points for achieving the standard; 75 points for partially proficient, 50 points for the upper range of significantly below proficient and 25 points for the lower range of significantly below proficient.
 State average index proficiency scores are determined by taking the average score of all the valid test takers in mathematics.
-Rhode Island's goal, as mandated by NCLB, is to demonstrate that all students meet proficiency by the year 2014.